fleabitdev/glsp/website/input/reference/src/coroutines.md

 [`fn-yields?`](../std/fn-yields-p) will tell you whether or not a function will create a coroutine when called.

+By convention, functions which `yield` have `+` appended to the end of their name.
+This helps to prevent mistakes when refactoring a non-yielding function into a yielding function, or vice-versa.

 ## Life-Cycle of a Coroutine